 All data held in cloud storage is encrypted with an individual cipher which only your eDiscovery provider has access to.
 If in the extremely unlikely event that the storage is accessed, then the files will simply be random gibberish, a mass of numbers and letters which are useless and unusable without the encryption key.
 This RelativityOne encryption system is known as “Lock Box”.

 I’ll use a building analogy to explain it.
-Let’s imagine that in the case of RelativityOne that Microsoft Azure is a tall sky scraper, to which they own and control the access to the building.
+Let’s imagine that in the case of RelativityOne that Microsoft Azure is a tall skyscraper, to which they own and control the access to the building.
 RelativityOne have sublet one floor of the building.
 Relativity own and control access to this floor exclusively, meaning Microsoft cannot access the floor.
 RelativityOne then sublet rooms on this floor to vendors such as Altlaw.
-Altlaw then own and control access to this room exclusively, meaning that neither Relativity or Microsoft can access the room.
-In short, Microsoft own the building but can’t access the floor owned by Relativity; and Relativity can’t access the Altlaw room.
+Altlaw then owns and controls access to this room exclusively, meaning that neither Relativity nor Microsoft can access the room.
+In short, Microsoft owns the building but can’t access the floor owned by Relativity; and Relativity can’t access the Altlaw room.

 Data stored in the cloud is extremely secure and cloud providers such as Microsoft Azure, Amazon Web Services, and Google Cloud all have to comply with rigorous compliance standards and meet dozens of international and industry-specific compliance standards, such as ISO 27001, SOC 2, Type II, HIPAA, and FedRAMP.